 Asleep deep brain stimulation (DBS) is an advancement in DBS that allows the procedure to be performed while the patient is asleep.
-This advancement has been offered for two years by leading neurosurgeons, including the Denver DBS Center, Barrow Neurological Institute, and Oregon Health & Science University.
+This advancement has been offered for three years by leading neurosurgeons, including the Denver DBS Center, Barrow Neurological Institute, and Oregon Health & Science University.

 DBS has proved so effective over the past 30 years at controlling the symptoms of Parkinson’s disease that any change in the procedure needs to be carefully scrutinized.
 Two authoritative studies now show that asleep DBS is as effective as traditional deep brain stimulation that requires the patient to be awake during the brain surgery.

-Most recently, Kim Burchiel, MD, and associates at Oregon Health & Science University studied the outcomes of 60 DBS patients over 18 months, finding that asleep DBS was as effective as traditional awake DBS.
+Kim Burchiel, MD, and associates at Oregon Health & Science University studied the outcomes of 60 DBS patients over 18 months, finding that asleep DBS was as effective as traditional awake DBS.
 Likewise, a 2012 study by AM Harries and associates at the University Hospital Birmingham (England) concluded:

 Long-term outcomes confirm that it is both safe and effective to perform STN DBS under general anesthesia.
 As part of patient choice, this option should be offered to all DBS candidates with advanced Parkinson disease to enable more of these patients to undergo this beneficial surgery.